Gunnar Due Tungland

 The difference between "D 0" and "D-2" is exactly one syntonic comma (in this untempered version)

-Later we want to use 1 unit, a half of a comma.
+we want to use 1 unit, a half of a comma.1.
+Arranging of the keyboard

-My starting point is pure thirds and fifths on a regular keyboard in C major.
+starting point is pure thirds and fifths on a regular keyboard in C

-In C, pure C major, F major, Dm, Am, Em, G major, Bb major, D major, A major, E major are prioritized.
+C major, F major, Dm, Am, Em, G major, Bb major, D major, A major, E

-Before this gets too confusing, we will hurry to our first listening example.
+this gets too confusing, we will hurry to our first listening

 Such a tuning contains many chords, but because of the problem with the comma, it also has big limitations (only 12 tones), so it is not usable for that much music.